jianqi14/RFID-Attendance_Tracker/README.md

 ---

-## Items and Technologies used for built
+## Items and Technologies used for built:

 The Items I used to build this project was a Raspberry Pi 3 Model B, some Jumper wires, a MFRC522 RFID Read & Write, breadboard, and some RFID Cards & Tags.